YahyaZekry/NLP-Islamic-Coach/README.md

 - System protection and sustainability
 - Recovery protocols and progress tracking
 - User profile maintenance and privacy

+## 📄 License

+This project is licensed under the Prosperity Public License 3.0.0.
+Commercial use requires a paid license.
+Contact yahyazekry@gmail.com for details.

 ## 📞 Contact Information